usaid-cs/yesterday-i-learned/random.md

 1. 4060 is the grocery code for broccoli.
 1. [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)
 1. The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) actually comes in multiple discrete sections, sometimes even perpendicular to each other.
 1. [Fiat Money](https://en.wikipedia.org/wiki/Fiat_money) is backed by nothing.
-Commodity Money is backed by something real, like gold and silver.
+Representative Money is backed by something real, like gold and silver.
+Commodity Money is literally worth its weight in gold, because it is gold.
+(Or silver etc)
 1. Sleeping Dogs was one of the greatest games you bothered to finish.
 The story, the setting, the knee-breaking action, driving while hopping from car to car.
 1. [The Fanling KCR station existed in 1910, one of the three permanent stations at the time.](https://en.wikipedia.org/wiki/Kowloon-Canton_Railway_Corporation#Origins_of_the_corporation) [MTR didn't have any lines until 1979.](https://www.youtube.com/watch?v=XkD5g0TxXXg)
 1. The "shutter speed" and "aperture" settings in Android are fake.
 What are you, stupid?
 There is no shutter.
 Both settings are emulated.